Architect894/Architect894/README.md

 --Hey everyone!
-  --I'm a learning developer, a musician, and a car enthusiast.
-Put those things together and I might just make a car.
+  --I'm a certified developer, I find creative solutions to everyday challenges, making tasks simple and efficient for everyone.
   --I try my best, and am devoted to becoming a powerful force for this industry.

 --------Jacob Elliott---------